Therapeutic & Diagnostic Services: Phlebotomy

 Enrollment and continuation in the program is contingent upon the submission of the required documentation on or before the specified date communicated by the college.
 Admission requirements include, but are not limited to:

-• Completed SCC Health Form (included in the acceptance letter)
+• Completed SCC Health Form

-• OSHA training (after admission to the program)
+• OSHA training

 Relationship with Clinical Agency